Kanji Ram

 Kanji Ram is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from June 2013 to May 2018.

 Early life

 He was born on 1 January 1971 in Sadiqabad, Punjab, Pakistan into a Punjabi Hindu family.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on reserved seat for minorities in the 2013 Pakistani general election.

+In 2025, he was nominated as a member from the Hindu minority to the Human Rights and Minorities Affairs Department.